ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/actions.md

 To run the action, navigate to the `Actions` tab in your repository.

-Select the `image-build` on the left side.
+Select the `image-build` on the left.

-Use the `Run workflow` drop down on the right-hand side to click `Run workflow`.
+Use the `Run workflow` drop-down on the right-hand side to click `Run workflow`.

 ![Run workflow #center](_images/run-action.png)

 This triggers the `image-build` workflow to start, performing the following steps:
-- Checkout the repository
+- Checkout the repository.
-- Log in to Docker Hub
+- Log in to Docker Hub.
 - Run the `docker build` command to build an image from the `Dockerfile` and push the image to your Docker Hub account.

-This flow is executed twice, once on the Arm-hosted runner to produce the `arm64` image and once on the standard runner to produce the `amd64` image.
+This flow is executed twice, once on the Arm-hosted runner to produce the `arm64` image, and once on the standard runner to produce the `amd64` image.

-When the workflow completes, the new image is available your Docker Hub account.
+When the workflow completes, the new image is available in your Docker Hub account.

-You can use the `Actions` tab in your repository to see the workflow runs and click into each one to review the commands and check errors.
+You can use the `Actions` tab in your repository to see if the workflow runs, click on each one to review the commands, and check errors.

 ![Run workflow #center](_images/matrix.png)